 When the uncertainty of air travel is too much, you can always do what O’Leary and Kolker have done — take a break from flying.

 If that’s not practical, then at least don’t forget to pack your patience and politeness this summer, as well as a cellphone with a charged battery.
+And you know where to find my advocacy team.
 After all, you never know when you’ll be sitting next to the next viral video drama.